ultraleap/UnrealPlugin/README.md

 #### I've added the plugin to the plugins folder of my project and it says '*[ProjectName]* cannot be compiled'.
 What do I do?

 This is a quirk of Unreal projects that don't have any C++ code in them (blueprint only projects).
-To rebuild the Leap plugin, the project must be converted to a C++ project.
+To rebuild the Ultraleap Tracking plugin, the project must be converted to a C++ project.
 To convert the project:

 - Rename the **Plugins** folder to **Plugin** to prevent it being used on loading the project